Anavex Life Sciences Corp. (AVXL) Shares Down Despite Recent Market Volatility

 Anavex Life Sciences Corp.
-(NASDAQ: AVXL)’s stock price has decreased by -1.75 compared to its previous closing price of 8.56.
-However, the company has seen a fall of -3.11% in its stock price over the last five trading days.
+(NASDAQ: AVXL)’s stock price has decreased by -5.17 compared to its previous closing price of 8.51.
+However, the company has experienced a -3.00% decline in its stock price over the last five trading sessions.

 Is It Worth Investing in Anavex Life Sciences Corp.
 (NASDAQ: AVXL) Right Now?

-The 36-month beta value for AVXL is also noteworthy at 0.79.
-There are mixed opinions on the stock, with 4 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 rating it as “hold,” and 0 rating it as “sell.”
+compared to its average ratio and a 36-month beta value of 0.77.
+Analysts have mixed views on the stock, with 5 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”

 Sponsored

-The average price estimated by analysts for AVXL is $43.75, which is $34.59 above than the current price.
-The public float for AVXL is 75.61M, and at present, short sellers hold a 20.73% of that float.
-The average trading volume of AVXL on March 30, 2023 was 1.17M shares.
+The average price point forecasted by analysts for Anavex Life Sciences Corp.
+(AVXL) is $43.00, which is $34.93 above the current market price.
+The public float for AVXL is 75.61M, and currently, short sellers hold a 20.73% ratio of that float.
+The average trading volume of AVXL on April 05, 2023 was 1.18M shares.

 AVXL’s Market Performance

-The stock of Anavex Life Sciences Corp.
-(AVXL) has seen a -3.11% decrease in the past week, with a -13.12% drop in the past month, and a 2.69% gain in the past quarter.
-The volatility ratio for the week is 4.38%, and the volatility levels for the past 30 days are at 5.57% for AVXL.
-The simple moving average for the last 20 days is -9.12% for AVXL stock, with a simple moving average of -18.70% for the last 200 days.
+AVXL stock saw a decrease of -3.00% in the past week, with a monthly decline of -18.24% and a quarterly a decrease of -16.63%.
+The volatility ratio for the week is 5.29%, and the volatility levels for the last 30 days are 5.92% for Anavex Life Sciences Corp.
+(AVXL).
+The simple moving average for the last 20 days is -10.83% for AVXL stock, with a simple moving average of -22.07% for the last 200 days.

 Analysts’ Opinion of AVXL